logicly-au/pmhc-mds-user-documentation/doc/reporting.rst

 Note that there are no date selectors on this report - it shows every recorded episode that has no (non no-show) Service Contact.

+Key specification:

-Key specification: Episodes that have a Service Contact not flagged as ‘No Show’ are excluded in this report
+* Episodes that only have contacts marked "no show" are included in this report.

 .. _category-a12: